spalato/flups/README.md

 Currently, the module contains the following components:
 - `io.py`: tools to read and write data files.
 - `calib.py`: tools to handle wavelength calibrations.

+The reposiory also contains the following folders, which are not part of the python module.
+- `npe_debug`: Niko's code for acquisition in Andor Solis.

 ## Scripts
 - `collect_asc.py`: Collect a series of `.asc` files into a single text archive.